yiruyang2025/yiruyang2025.github.io/_pages/about.md

 - For lifelong study - Richard P. Feynman, You and your research by Richard Hamming 🖌️, Alumni (*always can learn a lot from them) from all different domains!

-- Sometimes Economics for Policy Design is super cool & Tech helps (hopefully), Cheers!
+- Creating is super cool & Tech helps (hopefully), Cheers!

 <div style="height: 7.5rem;"></div>